-The main objective of the Master in Natural Gas andin Energy Transition programme is to build and accelerate the development of national workforces for recruitment by the local authorities, national subsidiaries and international operating companies in the upstream oil and gasenergy industry.
-The programme will addresses, in particular, the growing needs of deep-water exploration and development that have raised the complexity of technical challenges in geosciences and hydrocarbon engineering and have increased the difficulty of hydrocarbon exploitation.
-Knowing that the development of competencies and key capabilities in energy engineering remains the biggest hurdle in workforce management in the energy industry, this program provides the first step which is the education in the relevant subjects.
+The main objective of the Master in Natural Gas in Energy Transition Programme is to build and accelerate the development of the national workforce for recruitment by the local authorities, national subsidiaries and international operating companies in the upstream oil and gas and energy industries.
+The Programme addresses, in particular, the growing needs of deep-water exploration and development that have raised the complexity of technical challenges in geosciences and hydrocarbon engineering and have increased the difficulty of hydrocarbon exploitation.

 Department: Department of Civil and Environmental Engineering